ilyas-hu/sre-exercise/birthday-app/Readme.md

 * **Platform:** Google Kubernetes Engine (GKE)
 * **Database:** Cloud SQL for PostgreSQL (using Private IP)
 * **Registry:** Google Artifact Registry (for Docker images)
-* **Connectivity:** Application connects to the database via the Cloud SQL Auth Proxy sidecar using Workload Identity and IAM database authentication (passwordless).
+* **Connectivity:** Application connects to the database via the Cloud SQL Auth Proxy sidecar using Workload Identity and IAM database authentication.
 * **Exposure:** The application is exposed via the Kubernetes Gateway API.
-* **Automation:** Deployment is handled via GitHub Actions workflows defined in the `.github/workflows` directory (see main [README.md](../../README.md) for CI/CD details).
+* **Automation:** Deployment is handled via GitHub Actions workflows defined in the `.github/workflows` directory.
-* **Manual Steps:** Note that initial database permissions for the application's service account need to be granted manually after infrastructure setup (see main [README.md](../../README.md)).
+* **Manual Steps:** Note that initial database permissions for the application's service account need to be granted manually after infrastructure setup.

 ## API Endpoints